Thumbnail of TAVR Info Kit materials

 Here’s what to know about open heart surgery

-• Typically, during open heart surgery, the surgeon will make an incision (cut) across the full length of your chest to access your valve
+• Typically, during open heart surgery, the surgeon will make an incision (cut) across the full length of your chest to access your valve10

 • Sometimes open heart surgeries can be performed through smaller incisions (called minimal incision valve surgery)11